Urgent Care for Concussion Treatment in Ellington CT

 • Mental health: Mental illness and behavioral disorders including ADHD, anxiety, depression, phobias, PTSD, and addiction are often the end result for many with untreated head injuries.
 Stress and emotional turmoil will very likely cause mental health challenges left untreated.

 Headaches may be the most widely known manifestation of a concussion.
-The intensity and frequency varies with the severity of the concussion, but consistent headaches is a big red flag
+The intensity and frequency vary with the severity of the concussion, but consistent headaches are a big red flag

 If you or someone you know is suffering from a concussion, or you believe they are, please contact our office today to get in touch with a specialist.
-We have convenient locations to serve you in Ellington CT, Unionville CT, East Haven CT, and Cromwell CT!
+We serve patients from Ellington CT, Unionville CT, East Haven CT, Cromwell CT, Oxford, CT and Newington, CT, and BEYOND!

 Additional Services You May Need